copybar/copybar-jekyll/README.md

 Github will generate the site and you can visit it at http://your-username.github.com.
 You can edit your copybar content when visiting this site.

-You deploy your Jekyll blog on Github Pages using git.
-It's simple, but you may want some detailed instructions:
+You deploy your Jekyll blog to Github Pages using git.
+Here are more detailed instructions:

 <https://help.github.com/articles/using-jekyll-with-pages>
 <http://jekyllbootstrap.com>